ihz-smy/IT-support-tiket-analysis-2023-2024-/README.md

 ## Executive Summary
 In the span of 1 year, 31K+ tickets were submitted, involving 242k+ events with an average satisfaction of 3.23.
 The number of tickets submitted remained steady over the period, at 2.6K+ cases per month.
 The most common Issue Type is Performance Issue and Bug at 8K+ and 6K+ cases.
 Bug is the Issue type that the customers were least satisfied about at the score of 2.8 while others were at 3.3+.
-Issues were mostly reported through website and email at 16K+ and 12K+ cases.
 There may be an imbalance in the workload as Emily reported 9K+ cases while others were only at 6K+.
 The same applied to the Resolver team, some handled 14K-28K+ events while others handled 1-2K+.
 Furthermore, those that handled the least events also got the least satisfaction score 2.3+ while the main team got 3.1-3.3.

 The average duration for each case is about 150 hours, with the average error rate 6.53%.
-On average, leve1 support, level 2 support and assigning created tickets took the longest time, at about 40 hours for each event.
 Bug was the issue ype that took the longest to solve, 160 hours

 The issue type that generated the most errors is bug at 9K+ erros while others were at most 2K, consistantly at 700-800+ errors generated a month.
 Emily was the reporter that had the highest error rate at 7.1%+ while others were at 6.7%.
 James, Olivia, Ava, William had the highest error rate in the Resolvers team at 33-36%, the rest were at most 11%.
 Note that they also took the shortest amount of time for each case (11-18 hours), which may answers why their error rate was so high.